 Classes at Auburn were no cake-walk, but I knew that the end product would be me working and saving marine animals somewhere in the field of marine biology.
 Part of the curriculum included taking classes at Dauphin Island Marine Lab outside Mobile, Alabama over the summer, and I learned much more and got hands-on experience with research and the amount of work that must be put into it.
 The classes I took part in were some of the best (and worst) of my life, but they formed me into the marine biologist I am today.

 Now, five years later, I have decided that I want to educate people about the importance of ocean conservation and what they can do to help.

 It is my dream to work at an institution whose mission is to educate and encourage the future generation to care about our oceans because we are the only ones who can protect them.

-Hopefully one day I can be the person to inspire a little kid to love the ocean just like trainers, educators have inspired me.
+Hopefully one day I can be the person to inspire a little kid to love the ocean just like trainers and educators have inspired me.

 Stay tuned for more photos and posts from Sydney as she travels to Dolphin Island to further her education as she begins the new journey with her career in Marine Biology; Sydney is currently working in Tampa Bay, Florida at a sea rescue center.